Kansas City bans all public events with more than 1K people

 Several universities in the state have been moving classes online due to the virus that WHO has now labelled a pandemic, while Missouri Senate Majority Leader Caleb Rowden said on Twitter late Wednesday that the chamber was cancelling its session next week.

-Meanwhile, the German agribusiness giant Bayer AG has reopened a suburban St. Louis campus after an employee who was tested for the new coronavirus found out the results were negative.
+Meanwhile, the German agribusiness giant Bayer AG reopened a suburban St. Louis campus Thursday after an employee who was tested for the new coronavirus found out the results were negative.

-The campus in Creve Coeur, which is Bayer's North American headquarters for its Crop Science Division, reopened Thursday after undergoing precautionary cleaning.
+The campus in Creve Coeur, which is Bayer's North American headquarters for its Crop Science Division, had been closed for precautionary cleaning.
 But the nearby office of its tech-focused subsidiary, The Climate Corporation, remains closed for cleaning, as do Bayer's campuses in Whippany and Morristown, New Jersey.
 The Whippany office is the company’s U.S. headquarters for all of its divisions.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.